Total Tool Changing Time Solution

 What is Total Tool Changing Time?

-The Total Tool Changing Time is defined as the total time taken by the operator or automation system to change the Tool during the production of a complete batch of components and is represented as TCT = Nt*tc or Total Tool Changing Time = Number of Tools Used*Time to Change One Tool.
-The Number of Tools Used is the total number of tools used for manufacturing a batch of products & Time to Change One Tool is the measure of time it takes to change one tool during machining.
+The Total Tool Changing Time is defined as the total time taken by the operator or automation system to change the Tool during the production of a complete batch of components and is represented as ttc = Nt*tc or Total Tool Changing Time = Number of Tools Used*Time to Change One Tool.
+The Number of Tools Used is the total number of tools used for manufacturing a batch of products & Time to change one tool often referred to as tool change time, includes the duration taken to remove the used tool and install a new one.

 How to calculate Total Tool Changing Time?